thomasgtaylor/how.wtf/content/post/2021-04-24-aws-cli-query-examples.md

 ---
-title: AWS CLI query examples
-date: 2021-04-24T15:30:00-04:00
 author: Thomas Taylor
+categories:
+- cloud
+date: 2021-04-24 15:30:00-04:00
 description: AWS CLI provides native json filtering functionality using the query option.
-categories:
-- Cloud
 tags:
+- aws
-- AWS
+- aws-cli
-- AWS CLI
+title: AWS CLI query examples
 ---

 While some users may prefer to pipe AWS CLI JSON output to `jq` for parsing, it is possible to leverage the `--query` functionality that's built-in.